 2021 became a year of volunteering as I donated my time and skills to several charities.
-Just before Christmas, one of my articles appeared in the winter issue of the NSPKU News & Views magazine.
+Just before Christmas that year, one of my articles appeared in the NSPKU News & Views magazine.
 The NSPKU, or the National Society for Phenylketonuria, advocate for those affected by Phenylketonuria; an inherited metabolic disease (see ‘What is PKU?’).

 The article, The power of kindness, was well-received.
 Here is a small excerpt:

 The New Economics Foundation (NEF) is a charity which works toward an economy that benefits people and our environment.
 You might think that this is an odd place to go to for research on wellbeing, but that is precisely why it is worth paying attention.
 The evidence for the benefits of wellbeing are so strong that even economists looking at them.
 And they have been doing so for some time.

 In 2010, the NEF published a document entitled ‘Five ways to wellbeing’.
 It was modelled on the NHS ‘Five-a-day’ campaign, which encouraged us to eat 5 portions of fruit or veg every day.
 In this case, the NEF wanted us to do five things a day for our mental health.